kyng-cytro/screen-time-bot-serverless/README.md

 # 🎬 Screen-Time 📺

-Screen-Time is a Telegram bot built with Python that provides movie and TV show updates.
+Screen-Time is a Telegram bot built with Typescript that provides movie and TV show updates.
 With Screen-Time, you can easily find information about the latest movies and TV shows, watch trailers 🍿, and get notified 📩 about upcoming releases.

 ## 🚀 Features